Mike Scaccia: Life and career

 In 2003, Rigor Mortis, with Scaccia in the lineup, reformed in Texas to positive reviews.
-Also at this time, a clean, sober Jourgensen again asked him to rejoin for touring their new album, Animositisomina.
-He agreed, but left Ministry again in 2006 before rejoining with Al Jourgensen in the studio to record what would be Relapse, which was scheduled to tour in the summer of 2012.
+Also at this time, a sober Jourgensen again asked him to rejoin for touring their new album, Animositisomina.
+He agreed, but left the Ministry again in 2006 before rejoining with Al Jourgensen in the studio to record what would be Relapse, which was scheduled to tour in the summer of 2012.
 It was confirmed that Scaccia had been working with the original members of Rigor Mortis as they worked on their first album in 20 years.

-Scaccia collapsed onstage shortly after 11:30 pm on December 22, 2012 at The Rail Club in Fort Worth, Texas, where he was performing as part of the 50th birthday celebrations for Bruce Corbitt, the singer for Rigor Mortis; he died onstage between 11:36 pm and 11:40 pm.
+Scaccia collapsed onstage shortly after 11:30 pm on December 22, 2012, at The Rail Club in Fort Worth, Texas, where he was performing as part of the 50th birthday celebrations for Bruce Corbitt, the singer for Rigor Mortis; he died onstage between 11:36 pm and 11:40 pm.
 He was officially pronounced dead at a local hospital shortly after midnight on December 23.
 Although initial reports suggested a seizure possibly caused by the strobe lighting at the venue, the coroner indicated the cause of death to be a sudden heart attack brought on by heart disease.
 He was 47.
-A memorial service was held for Scaccia on Sunday, December 30 at the Aristide Event and Conference Center in Mansfield, Texas.
+A memorial service was held for Scaccia on Sunday, December 30, at the Aristide Event and Conference Center in Mansfield, Texas.